-Every person soliciting or advocating shall check each residence for any "No Soliciting" sign or placard or any other notice or sign notifying a solicitor not to solicit on the premises, such as, but not limited to, "No Solicitation" signs.
+Every person soliciting or advocating shall check each residence for any "No Soliciting" or "No-Knock Registry Member" sign or placard or any other notice or sign notifying a solicitor not to solicit on the premises, such as, but not limited to, "No Solicitation" or "No-Knock Registry Member" signs.
 If such sign or placard is posted such solicitor shall desist from any efforts to solicit at the residence or dwelling and shall immediately depart from such property.
-Possession of a certificate of registration does not in any way relieve any solicitor of this duty.
+Possession of a certificate does not in any way relieve any solicitor of this duty.

 It is a violation of this chapter for any solicitor through ruse, deception, or fraudulent concealment of a purpose to solicit to take action calculated to secure an audience with an occupant at a residence.